nasserhadim/prizeversity/README.md

 2. Run database migrations (idempotent)

+- Database migration is a process of managing and applying changes to DB schema as a project develops while keeping the existing data.
+- It allows developers and database administrators to version and track changes to the database structure without breaking any part of the database
 - An idempotent operation can be run multiple times without altering the results.
 - This means that if a migration script is run multiple times, it will always produce the same outcome.
 - This property ensures predictability and stability during the migration process.)
+- MongoDB's flexible schema allows for changes without modifying existing data.
+New fields can be added to documents without affecting others.
+Migrations help manage these changes over time.

 ```
 cd backend